jasujm/pyupgw/README.rst

     async def main():
         async with create_client("username", "password") as client:

-            # Refresh device attributes from the server
+            # Refresh the device state from the server.
-            # The coroutine completes when the new state is available
+            # The coroutine completes when the new state is available.
             await client.refresh_all_devices()

             print("Gateways:")